 Multiple levels of macro/microagressions that non-white workforce endures (e.g., Black nurses)

-A workforce that is experiencing toxic stress due to any combination of the above will have a difficult time providing services in a trauma informed (e.g., collaborative, consistent, transparent), creative, sustainable, and equitable manner.
+A workforce that is experiencing toxic stress due to any combination of the items in this list will have a difficult time providing services in a trauma informed (e.g., collaborative, consistent, transparent), creative, sustainable, and equitable manner.